Optimal Sequential Contests: Earlier-Mover Advantage

-\section{Earlier-mover advantage}
+\section{Earlier-Mover Advantage}

-In this section, I revisit \citeauthor{dixit-87}'s first-mover advantage result. \citeauthor{dixit-87} showed that in a contest with at least three players, if one player can pre-commit, this first mover chooses a strictly higher effort and achieves a strictly higher payoff than the followers.
-Using the tools developed in this paper, I can explore this idea further.
-Namely, in \citeauthor{dixit-87}'s model, the first mover has two advantages compared to the followers.
+\cite{dixit_strategic_1987} showed that there is a first-mover advantage.
+If one player can pre-commit, the first-mover chooses a strictly higher effort and achieves a strictly higher payoff than the followers.
+Using the tools developed here, I can explore this result further.
+Namely, the first mover has two advantages compared to the followers.
 First, he moves earlier, and his action may impact the followers.
 Second, he does not have any direct competitors in the same period.
 I can now distinguish these two aspects.
-For example, what would happen if $n-1$ players chose simultaneously first and the remaining player chose after observing their efforts?
-Or more generally, in an arbitrary sequence of players, which players choose the highest efforts and which ones get the highest payoffs?
-The answer to all such questions turns out to be unambiguous.
-As \cref{P:earliermover} shows, it is always better to move earlier.
+For example, what would happen if $n-1$ players chose simultaneously first, and the remaining player chose after observing their efforts?
+More generally, in an arbitrary sequence of players, which players choose the highest efforts and which ones get the highest payoffs?
+The answer to all such questions turns out to be unambiguous---there is a strict earlier-mover advantage.

-\begin{proposition}[Earlier-mover advantage] Suppose \cref{C:cond1,C:cond2} hold.
-The efforts and payoffs of earlier\footnote{By earlier I mean players who belong to the strictly earlier group, i.e.,\@ player $i \in \prt_t$ is earlier than $j \in \prt_s$ if and only if $s<t$.} players are strictly higher than for later players. \end{proposition}
+\begin{proposition}[Earlier-Mover Advantage] The efforts and payoffs of earlier players are strictly higher than for later players. \end{proposition}

-Let us consider payoff comparisons first.
-Note that the equilibrium payoff of a player $i \in \prt_t$ is in the form $u_i(\bx^*) = x_i^* h(X^*)$, and since $X^*$ is the same for all the players, payoffs are proportional to efforts.
+The equilibrium payoff of a player $i$ is in $u_i(\bx^*) = x_i^* \left( \frac{1}{X^*}-1\right)$, and since $X^*$ is the same for all the players, payoffs are proportional to efforts.
 Therefore, it suffices to show that the efforts of earlier players are strictly higher.
-In the proof, I show that we can express the difference between the efforts of players $i$ and $j$ from consecutive periods $t$ and $t+1$ as
+Using \cref{T:characterization} and \cref{E:ft_withSg}, I can express the difference between the equilibrium efforts of players $i$ and $j$ from consecutive periods $t$ and $t+1$ as